- A transaction is contractually valid if all of its input and output states are acceptable according to the contract.

 Contract validity is defined as follows:

-- Each state points to a contract
+- Each transaction state specifies a contract type

 - A contract takes a transaction as input, and states whether the transaction is considered valid based on the contract’s rules